HOMD Banner

 Phylum: Proteobacteria

-16S rRNA Reference Sequences: view in
+16S rRNA Reference Sequences: RefSeq-ID(s) [View Taxon in RefSeq Tree ]

 Download latest 16S rRNA reference gene sequences.